ruicamposs/Online-Shoppers-Purchasing-Intention-Dataset/README.md

 - Traffic Types 14 and 11 had the lowest conversion rates, under 15.5%.

 **Next Steps**: Explore how these traffic types differ by device, browser, or session behavior to understand quality differences.

+### Query 5 – Conversion by Browser

+This analysis reveals how conversion rates vary by browser type.

+- **Browser 13** had the highest conversion rate at **30%**, significantly outperforming the rest.
+- Browsers 1 and 10 also showed strong performance (26.23% and 19.63%).
+- **Browser 7** had the lowest conversion rate at **12.24%**, suggesting potential UX or compatibility issues.

+This insight can guide QA testing, browser optimization, and cross-platform performance tuning.